layline-io/layline-doc/docs/04-language-reference/macros.md

 You can then access this variable like this: `${lay:DirBase}`.

-:::caution Environment Resource must be deployed
+:::warning Environment Resource must be deployed
 As this variable will be replaced at runtime, it is important that you include the Environment Resource as part of your deployment to the cluster.
 Otherwise, you will encounter an error when you try to start the deployment on the Reactive Cluster, as the cluster cannot find the referenced environment variable.
 :::